dowjones/Bigtable-dotnet/README.md

 ## Status ##

 This library is functional, but under development.
+See each individual project for more detailed information.

 Once it has reached a stable state, we will provide the core libraries as [NuGet packages](https://www.nuget.org/).

-## Disclaimer ##
+## Legal ##

 This product is not affiliated with nor endorsed by Google, Microsoft, or the .NET Foundation in any way.